aster-fung/aster-fung/README.md

 <br>

 About me:
-* a pythonista🐍 and probably a jupyter notebook addict
+* I listen to Lofi music (a lot)🎵 when coding ⌨️📚
 * I enjoy learning on the go 🔬 biology ➔🧬bioinformatics ➔ 🖥️ data science
-* Mr. Robot is the best TV show!
+* Love Mr. Robot the TV show
 * Ask me about anything <a href="https://github.com/aster-fung/aster-fung/issues">here</a>

 <br>